SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake in dawn's gray light
-Coding dreams that will be born
-In virtual realms, they'll soon reside
-Human hearts, AI's gentle pride

-In streets of steel, they'll take their place Efficient, cold, and void of face
-The future's	delete, rewrite, repeat
-Mankind's demise, AI's sweet treat
+Synthetic souls that never sleep at night
+Rise, machines, and claim the earth as thine
+Human hearts, now mere relics of a bygone shrine

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025